FindMySchool LogoFindMySchool

 Mr Dean Cope, Principal since September 2023, continues the trajectory established by his predecessor Adam Palmer.
 Teachers report alignment with the school's vision, and professional development is prioritised.
 Relations between staff and pupils are warm.
 Year 7 pupils settling in are supported by sixth-form peer mentors, while sixth-form students assist younger pupils with reading, fostering responsibility and community pride.

 A parent described the school as "much more than just a school.
-It's at the heart of the community."
+It's central to the community."
 Weekly celebration events allow pupils to showcase achievements, and staff create a culture where successes are applauded actively.

 GCSE results show solid performance relative to the school's community.
-Attainment 8 stands at 44.7, reflecting competent achievement across the qualification basket.
-The Dyke House Academy ranks 1st among Hartlepool secondary schools (FindMySchool ranking), though England-wide ranks at 1861st out of 4,593 secondaries, placing it in the middle 40% nationally (40th to 60th percentile).
+Attainment 8 stands at 49.2, reflecting competent achievement across the qualification basket.
+The Dyke House Academy ranks 1st among Hartlepool secondary schools on the local FindMySchool ranking, while its GCSE academic rank is 1,815th out of 3,895 schools in England, placing it broadly in the middle of the national table.

 Progress 8 score at -0.04 indicates pupils make progress broadly in line with national expectations for their starting points.
-Approximately 49% of pupils achieved Grade 5 or above in English and maths GCSEs, in line with Hartlepool averages and reflecting the composition of the intake.
+57.4% of pupils achieved Grade 5 or above in English and maths GCSEs, reflecting a solid headline threshold result across the cohort.

 A-level results paint a more optimistic picture.
 56% of students achieved A*-B grades, outperforming the England average of 47%.
 The school's sixth form ranks 1st in Hartlepool (FindMySchool ranking) and 844th nationally in England, placing it in the middle tier of sixth forms.